CrayLabs/SmartSim-Zoo/thetagpu/README.md

 qsub -n 3 -l walltime=00:20:00 -A <account> -q <queue> -I
 ```
 After obtaining the allocation, make sure to module load your conda or python environment
-with SmartSim and SmartRedis installed.
+with SmartSim and SmartRedis installed, as well as module load OpenMPI and gcc 8.3 as
+specified at the top of this README.

 run the workflow with